Date/Time: 29/08/2017 11:00 - 15:00

-On 29 August, a workshop hosted at Peace Research Institute Oslo (PRIO), co-hosted by the Norwegian Centre on Humanitarian Studies (NCHS), will discuss Brazil’s involvement in humanitarian efforts.
-The workshop marks the formal end of the project Brazil’s Rise to the Global Stage (BraGS), and has as its main goal to disseminate research findings from the project.
+On 29 August, a conference hosted at Peace Research Institute Oslo (PRIO), co-hosted by the Norwegian Centre on Humanitarian Studies (NCHS), will discuss Brazil’s involvement in humanitarian efforts.
+The conference marks the formal end of the project Brazil’s Rise to the Global Stage (BraGS), and has as its main goal to disseminate research findings from the project.

-A light lunch will be served during the workshop.
+A light lunch will be served during the conference.
 Please register here.

 In the last two years, Brazil has been through a political roller coaster, from the now well-known Lava Jato corruption case, to the impeachment of President Rousseff, and now recently with the investigations against President Temer.
 Amidst a deepening economic crisis, this has also led to massive popular protests.
 This reality is in stark contrast with the international image of Brazil just a few years back.